 The final of Abecassis three design lessons related to items in Teamfight Tactics.
 Instead of the usual complex item system in most auto chess games, Abecassis and the team decided to simplify the item system, allowing players to get items from champions on the carousel, and for any two components to combine into a final item.
 This simplicity made the system far more accessible, but also led to some extremely powerful synergies and final effects when the game came out.
 And this was the essence of Teamfight Tactic’s final design lesson: always embrace extreme outcomes.

-If you want to play Teamfight Tactics for yourself, you can find it on Google Play and the App store.
+If you want to play Teamfight Tactics for yourself, you can find it on Google Play and the App store, and check out our TFT tier list to see who’s worth using.
 For more similar games, be sure to look at our list of the best auto chess games on mobile!
 You can find our other GDC 2020 coverage on the site.